The Last Dollar Princess

 Pisgah, North Carolina

 “Oh do get up.”
-The disgusted tone reached India beneath the pillow while layers of bed linens muffled the shaking being given her shoulder.
+The disgusted tone reached her beneath the pillow while layers of bed linens muffled the shaking being given her shoulder.
 “We will be late for the train.”
 Mother yanked on the blankets as India pulled them closer.

 “You know perfectly well why we’re going.
 Your grandmother is expecting us by the fifteenth.
 We cannot disappoint her.
 Now, get up.
 I am having your breakfast sent up on a tray.”
 Mother’s agitation cut through the bedclothes.
 Nerves generally dictated her mood and it appeared they were now ratcheted up to breaking.

 Only when India sat before the dresser mirror with her maid, Althea, putting the finishing details on her coiffure did Mother leave the room.
 Peace at last.
-It might be only for a few moments, but it must be relished.
+It might be for only a few moments, but it must be relished.
 There was so little of it these days.
 Thwarting Mother once she had set her mind was a near impossible task.
-Glancing at Althea, she waved her away and the door to the bedroom clicked softly.
+Glancing at Althea, she waved her away and the door to the bedroom clicked shut.

 Blessedly alone, India went to the west window.
-Dawn’s rays illuminated the bluish mist hanging about the mountain tops.
+Dawn’s rays illuminated the mist hanging about the mountain tops.
 Her chest tightened and tears welled up.
 She had loved this view all of her life.
 These were her mountains, all her own.
 She never tired of them.
 In winter, their peaks glistened with snow.
 Wild azaleas, laurel, and rhododendron painted them in whites, pinks, corals, and yellows in spring.
 When summer temperatures rose in the valleys, they provided respite, but the grandest time of all was autumn.
 In that most glorious of seasons, the peaks and hollows of the Blue Ridge Mountains blazed with reds, purples, mustards, and oranges finer than any artist ever put to canvas.
 It was then that the words of her old nursemaid, Nanny Gordon, came back to her.
 “You was borned and bred in these here mountains and mountain folkses have always knowed where they’s gonna be buried.
 It’s what makes us’uns different from them flatland ijots.”

-India put her finger on the glass and traced the outline of the family plot on the hill.
+India put her finger on the window and traced the outline of the family plot on the hill.
 While she hoped Nanny Gordon was right, Mother’s plans for the future portended a different path.
-India rested her forehead against the window and squeezed her eyes tight to keep the tears at bay.
+India rested her forehead against the glass and squeezed her eyes tight to keep the tears at bay.
 The Falls had always been her home and by all that was holy, she would return one day.
 That promise made what lay ahead bearable.

 A knock at the door broke the spell and India turned to find Althea shifting from one foot to the other.
 “Mrs. Ledbetter says you better come downstairs right now.”
 As India drew near, the maid leaned in and whispered, “She is not in a very good mood, so look out.”
 Luck had been with her the day India discovered Aletha dressing another maid’s hair, a ladies’ magazine open on the long oak table in the servants’ hall.
 It hadn’t taken much persuasion to entice Althea out of the kitchen and into her bedroom as lady’s maid.
 Mother had first been appalled, then skeptical, and finally jealous.

 At the top of the grand staircase, India paused and gazed at the scene in the foyer below.
 Mother stood at the base of the stairs tapping her foot and shouting last minute orders to the butler and his minions, who scurried about doing her bidding.
-The pile of traveling cases diminished with each trip to the automobile and wagons lined up just outside the mahogany double entry doors.
+The pile of traveling cases diminished with each trip to the automobile and wagons lined up just outside the mahogany double doors.
 A casual observer might be forgiven for thinking the Ledbetter family was leaving The Falls never to return.
 India rolled her eyes and sighed.
 Packing so much had been such a waste of time, but Mother would not countenance anything less.
 She had plans for their stay in New York and woe be unto anyone who got in her way.

 India squared her shoulders and began her descent.
 Mother’s gaze lit upon her as she neared the last step.